YoavTC/YoavTC/README.md

 ---

 # ⌨️ C# Unity Programmer
-> Check out my pinned repositories to see my best code!

 I have over 2 years of experience working with Unity 2D and 3D.
 I have made both mobile and PC desktop games, and want to learn more about VR and Web development in the future.

 I have a strong understanding of the Unity engine and how it works, and a <i>slight</i> obsession with always finding new tools to streamline and optimize my workflow on it ([Check this out](https://yoavtc.github.io/top-tier-free-tools/)).